Mononucleosis Factsheet (for Schools)

 Mononucleosis, or mono, is caused by the Epstein-Barr virus (EBV), a common virus that most kids are exposed to at some point while growing up.
 Infants and young kids infected with EBV usually have very mild symptoms or none at all.
 But teens and young adults who become infected often develop mono symptoms.
-The flu-like symptoms caused by mono usually go away on their own after a few weeks of resting and drinking plenty of fluids.
+The flu-like symptoms caused by mono usually go away on their own after a few weeks of rest.

 Mono (sometimes called the "kissing disease") is spread through kissing, coughing, sneezing, and any contact with the saliva of a contagious person — such as sharing a straw, drinking glass, eating utensil, or toothbrush.

-Mono symptoms include fever, sore throat with swollen tonsils, fatigue, weakness, and swollen lymph nodes in the neck and underarms or groin.
+Mono symptoms include fever, sore throat with swollen tonsils, fatigue, weakness, and swollen lymph nodes.
 These symptoms are often mistaken for strep throat or the flu.

 Other symptoms include: